tweag/python-monorepo-example/content/blog/2022-09-14-bazel-nix-migration-experience/index.md

 Instead, Nix can be used to supply the dependencies to Bazel prebuilt.
-Nix and Bazel are very similar technologies (both build code from source and both place strong emphasis on properties like determinism and hermeticity), but without [diverging into the details][blog-bazel-nix] it is perhaps best to think of Nix as a package manager and Bazel as a build system.
+Nix and Bazel are very similar technologies (both build code from source and both place strong emphasis on properties like determinism and hermeticity), but without [delving into the details][blog-bazel-nix] it is perhaps best to think of Nix as a package manager and Bazel as a build system.
 The advantage of Nix is that while it ostensibly builds everything from source, in practice it usually just downloads artifacts from a binary cache.